ut-ras/ras_site_old/README.md

 start: install Jekyll, then run "jekyll serve" in the main directory.
 The site will be compiled to the directory "_site" while Jekyll locally hosts the site at 127.0.0.1:4000/ras_site/ (the ras_site suffix is used by GitHub pages).

+Related posts are calculated via Jekyll's latent semantic indexing.
+For this to work properly, Jekyll claims it requires the "classifier-reborn" Ruby gem.